tomtom94/react-easy-ssr/README.md

 - Another big issue is the split code, which affects also the SSR when it reads the app.
 You wanna know more about this ? check out this issue [on github](https://github.com/gregberge/loadable-components/issues/473#issuecomment-561973760)

-### I want to use renderToNodeStream to make a top notch
+### I want to use renderToNodeStream to make a top notch app

 Well then you must use a `redux-thunk` which is gonna give you easy promises to handle on the server side.
 And don't use `react-jss`, just use a classical SASS, LESS or CSS style.
 And you are good to go